-I am writing a new work for solo countertenor, choir and orchestra loosely based on the chemist Humphry Davy.
-It will be premiered at Truro Cathedral in November 2021 performed by the Three Spires Choir and Orchestra to celebrate their 40th anniversary.
-The performance will be conducted by Christopher Gray and the soloist will be Rory McLeery.
+I have composed a new work for solo countertenor, narrator, choir and orchestra loosely based on the chemist Humphry Davy.
+It will be premiered at Truro Cathedral 20 and 21 November 2021 performed by the Three Spires Choir and Orchestra to celebrate their 40th anniversary.
+The performance will be conducted by Christopher Gray and the soloists will be Rory McLeery and Samuel West.

 Background and Context

 At a time when science plays a major role in our lives, I have been looking at a period when science, and chemistry in particular, began to lose the shackles of magic and alchemy and started to entwine itself in our evolution.

 The Cornish chemist Humphry Davy was part of that era and noticed the potential that science has to revolutionise our lives.
 Davy described chemistry as a science relating to the intimate actions of ‘bodies’ upon each other, by which appearances can be altered and individuality compromised.
 He was talking in micro detail about elements and particles.
 But on a more macro level he reflected that in order to assess the effects of chemistry on the human mind we should examine the parallel history of society and civilisation to trace any resulting progress or improvement.

 Davy talked of man not being confined by the surface of earth but exploring the oceans and atmospheres for inventions that elicit progress.
 I find it interesting that science’s central ideology to forever go further, to explore in more detail, develop, advance, to inhale more and delve deeper, is also mirrored by capitalism’s desire to do likewise, to expand more, produce more and consume more.